 NEWPORT NEWS, Va. — A West Johnston High School graduate is part of a handpicked crew charged with bringing the U.S. Navy’s newest aircraft carrier into service.

 Petty Officer Morgan Lee is an electronics technician stationed aboard what will be known as the USS Gerald R. Ford, the first ship in its class and the successor to the Navy’s Nimitz-class aircraft carriers, which have been in operation for the last half-century.

-Newport News Shipbuilding was scheduled to officially name the ship in a christening ceremony Nov.
-9. As the crew grows and works toward joining the fleet in 2016, Lee and other Gerald R. Ford sailors will be overseeing and approving work done on the ship, training to operate it and building a legacy that will last beyond their lifetimes.
+Newport News Shipbuilding officially named the ship in a christening ceremony early November.
+As the crew grows and works toward joining the fleet in 2016, Lee and other USS Gerald R. Ford sailors will be overseeing and approving work done on the ship, training to operate it and building a legacy that will last beyond their lifetimes.

 Capt.
 John F. Meier is the ship’s commanding officer.
 “We have the opportunity to build this command with the ideals of our namesake, and we can create the command climate that we have always wanted from the very beginning,” he said.
 “Integrity and moral courage underpin those ideals.
 Petty Officer Lee demonstrates those attributes, and he displays a level of professionalism that far exceeds what I would expect of a sailor at this stage of service.”

 Training for the crew has to come from some unique sources.
 The Navy has no schools for some of the new equipment, so the sailors meet regularly with vendor representatives to learn about the systems they will be taking out to sea.